freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * There's a blog built-in and ready to go whenever applicable
 * It has plugins, which extend functionality to WordPress sites
 * Thousands of free themes are available to customize
+* Build and audience for free through your blog

 Here are some examples of big name brands using WordPress:
 * Sony Music